 Having noted from his calculations that between 7 and 10 November 1939 Hitler would have undergone a serious life threat, he communicated it to his superiors.
 However, after the attack on November 8, Krafft was arrested as an accomplice.
 Since Rudolf Heß, Hitler's right hand behind Göring, was a supporter of astrology, Krafft's situation remained uncertain.
 But after Heß, unbeknown to Hitler, flew to England, where he was interned, things got bad and, eventually, Krafft died during transport to the Buchenwald concentration camp in 1945.

 Here is how much can cost you a good prediction!
+12. What can a true astrologer do?

 Here is an example.
 Look at Fig. 21, where a page of Raphael's Ephemeris is reproduced.